VTArcelia/okada/README.md

+### extra for hidden terminal (that can be opened whenever) that also opens your browser after a long enough delay to make the web ui load

-Finally for shits and giggles to make this the most accessible voice changer create a bat file with the following in it
+create a bat file with the following in it

 ```bat